 Demand Avoidance and Autism: How to Manage It

-It is not uncommon to sometimes feel resistant to doing things that people ask us to do, or things that are expected of us.
-When this behavior is persistent, even for essential demands such as eating, sleeping, and taking care of oneself, it is known as ‘demand avoidance’.
+It is not uncommon to sometimes feel resistant to doing things that people ask us to do or that are expected of us.
+When this behavior persists, even for essential demands such as eating, sleeping, and taking care of oneself, it is known as ‘demand avoidance’.

-In this post, we’ll explore how demand avoidance and Autism are related, what demands are and what demand avoidance looks and feels like, and strategies parents and demand-avoidant people can use to manage it.
+In this post, we’ll explore how demand avoidance and Autism are related, what demands are, what demand avoidance looks and feels like, and strategies parents and demand-avoidant people can use to manage it.

 Is demand avoidance an Autistic trait?